RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-PROJECTS.md

 ## Can I import standard libraries?

 Yes, as long as they are reasonable and do not contradict the spec.
 For example, importing `sys` to access `sys.maxsize` would be totally fine.
 Do not import libraries, though, that you wouldn't expect any Python install to include.

-Or do not use libraries or classes that go against the spec, for example by not using the data structures provided to you in `util.py`!
+## Do we need to use `PriorityQueueWithFunction`, or can we use `PriorityQueue` with a helper function that determines the priority?

+You don't have to use `PriorityQueueWithFunction` specifically for any question, if you would rather use `PriorityQueue` that's perfectly fine.

+## For Q1, Q3 and Q4, do they have to use a priority queue?

+As you wish, as long as the behaviour of the pseudo code that is to be implemented is matched.
+Imagine I said that I was going to use a priority queue where the priority of each item was equal to the priority of the previous item added + 1.
+Is this equivalent to another data structure?
+If I can't tell the difference in the pen and paper behaviour of these two data structures, then you can use either.

+## Do I need to use the data structure in `util.py` (e.g., `PriorityQueue`)?

+Not really.
+You can if you want, but you can implement yours, as long as they are included in the only files you are allowed to modify.

 ## What actions should I return in the search algorithms?